 The Greenwich Tree Conservancy in partnership with the Town of Greenwich, continues to expand the town wide Arboretum, an educational guide to our urban forest.
-Residents and visitors can now visit four local parks to learn more about our community’s trees.
+Residents and visitors can now visit local parks to learn more about our community’s trees.
 Our Arboretum is an accredited Level II Arboretum through the ArbNet Arboretum Accreditation Program of the Morton Register of Arboreta.

 Please see the maps below.

 The Tree Conservancy promotes installing tree filter bioretention systems on Greenwich Avenue and in town parking lots.
 These systems hold unlimited amounts of soil while supporting traffic loads beneath paving and other hardscapes.
 Trees are planted in engineered soil with structures that allow infiltration of stormwater, nutrient uptake, and prevention of vehicle traffic soil compaction.
 Within one year of installation, a single project can reduce over a million gallons of stormwater discharge, eliminate or reduce associated pollutants and provide increasing amounts of shade as the trees mature.
 Mature trees reduce airborne particulate pollution and surface pavement temperatures.